PicupMobile/IOS.PicupSDKv3/README.md

 PicUpSDK.shared.register(
     clientName,
     clientPhoneNumber: userPhoneNumber, // hashed - see below
-    organizationCode: organizationCode, // from management console
+    organizationCode: organizationCode, // from the PicUP team
-    securityCode: securityCode, // from management console
+    securityCode: securityCode, // from the PicUP team
     uuid: persistentUniqueString, // e.g. push token
     completion: { result in
         // ...